Danial-Yazdani/GNBG_Instances.Python/README.md

 The code is structured to work with pre-saved parameter settings for 24 distinct GNBG-generated problem instances (f1 to f24).

-Differential Evolution (DE) serves as an example optimizer to illustrate the application of these problem instances in optimization scenarios.

 ***Important Note:***